-8. Future of Literacy project
+Future of Literacy project

-Due Dec 13 (With Final Portfolio)
+Due Dec 12 (with Final Portfolio)

 In this project, imagine yourself a futurist, or someone who predicts the future based on analyses of the past and present.
 What will literacy look like in the future?
 If you plan to be a teacher, what literacies will you be teaching your students 20 years from now?
 If you plan to have children, what will your children or their children be reading or writing?
 For this final paper, you are required to incorporate the ideas of at least three scholars you've encountered in the class, plus at least two more sources-these two or more sources can be interviews, pop culture, media, etc., but must be cited.
-These projects will be workshopped in class Dec 1.
 Your final presentation will be based on your response to this project.